Luming-L/ProjectNew/Reference/Houle.md

 Somatic mutations may affect PRDM9 expression.
 The mutations in which gene may affect the expression of PRDM9.
 We need regions where SNVs cluster across all samples, because they are comparable.
 ## input
 PRDM9 expression level
 Reccuently mutated regions: First we select regions where at least 2 SNVs were located with 100bp from each other across all tumor samples.
-Then we concentrate on regions that have at least one mutation acr
+Then we concentrate on regions that have at least one mutation in 5% samples.
 ## process
-linear regression
+linear regression: for each region we study, the mutation on it is associated with PRDM9 expression.
 ## output
 # PRDM9 binding motif analysis
 # Odds rations calculations

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIwNjAyNjQ3LC01NDA5MDY3NTIsLTIxND
+eyJoaXN0b3J5IjpbMTE2MDE5NTE3OCwtNTQwOTA2NzUyLC0yMT
-M3Njk4OSwtMTEzMTIzODUyNSwyMTIxODcxMDIzLDg5NzAxOTU1
+QzNzY5ODksLTExMzEyMzg1MjUsMjEyMTg3MTAyMyw4OTcwMTk1
-NiwtMTQ0MTM3ODEwM119
+NTYsLTE0NDEzNzgxMDNdfQ==
 -->